SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance

-\textbf{High MoC of Blind Baseline.} GPT-4-Turbo~\cite{achiam2023gpt} achieves MoC of 95.7 without any visual input, indicating pure language models understand the language prior that ``cumulative counting should increase''.
-However, its GPA is only 18.7 and UDA only 4.3, proving visual information is crucial for accurate state maintenance and timing perception.
+\textbf{High MoC of Blind Baseline.} GPT-4-Turbo~\cite{achiam2023gpt} achieves MoC of 95.7 without any visual input, indicating pure language models understand the language prior that cumulative counts should increase.
+However, its GPA is only 18.7 and its UDA is only 4.3, indicating visual information is crucial for accurate state maintenance and timing perception.

-\textbf{Trade-offs Between Online and Offline Models.} Online models' overall GPA is lower than offline models with the same parameter count, indicating streaming architectures have disadvantages in numerical precision, possibly because online models need to compress historical information into fixed-size state representations.
+\textbf{Trade-offs Between Online and Offline Models.} At comparable parameter scale, online models do not uniformly underperform offline ones in overall GPA.
+Flash-VStream-7B (7B) reaches 23.4, the strongest in overall GPA among the online models we evaluate and comparable to or better than 7--8B offline models such as Qwen2.5-VL-7B (19.1).
+The online disadvantage instead emerges over time: when an online model is compared against its own offline backbone under identical query sequences, accuracy degrades faster along the trajectory (Sec.~\ref{subsec:online-offline}), likely because they must compress historical information into fixed-size state representations.
 However, online models show higher MoC in some subcategories, indicating continuous internal state maintenance makes prediction trajectories smoother.
-Online models do not need to reprocess historical frames at each query point, theoretically having computational advantages, but the cost is that state compression may lead to information loss.
+Online models do not need to reprocess historical frames at each query point, which theoretically gives them computational advantages, but the cost is that state compression may lead to information loss.